The RNA Institute Events and Awards

 Trainee Travel Award

-The RNA Institute Trainee Travel Award 2024
+RNA Institute Trainee Travel Award

 Objective: The Trainee Travel Award provides funds to assist PhD students and Postdoctoral Fellows working in RNA Institute Affiliated labs within the UAlbany system traveling to conferences and/or seminars to present a poster or give an oral presentation at the conference.
 The poster or presentation must address research on RNA, or use RNA as a tool (siRNA, shRNA, miRNA, RNAi).
 The award is not intended to support attending courses at other schools, research or general educational travel.

-Eligibility: Graduate students and post-docs are eligible to receive a maximum of $600 (with a cap of $1,200 per lab) Travel Grant.
+Eligibility: Graduate students and post-docs are eligible to receive a maximum of $600 (with a yearly cap of $1,200 per lab) Travel Grant.
 This amount can be used towards one conference during each Calendar year.
 Applicants must have received commitments from other University sources (such as the faculty mentor, home department or school) to partially cover the costs of the conference or seminar.
 The grant will be awarded based on the pending availability of funds.

 Faculty Mentor Approval & Commitment: A letter of support from the faculty mentor to provide the remainder of the meeting costs must be submitted with the application.

 Covered Costs: Trainee travel award will only cover the following items: conference registration fees, transportation to/from meeting, lodging, food, and ground transportation while attending the conference.
 Trainees are expected to find the most reasonable and economical lodging and transportation.
 For instance, trainees are encouraged to share a room, and it is expected that trainees partake of meals provided as part of the conference rather than incurring additional expenses.
-Examples of non-covered expenses include: proposal submission and optional pre-conference fees, poster printing, mailing expenses, and internet access while traveling.
+Examples of non-covered expenses include proposal submission and optional pre-conference fees, poster printing, mailing expenses, and internet access while traveling.
 Do not include non-covered expenses in the application budget.

 Application Instructions:

-- The application must be submitted as a single PDF to rna@albany.edu.
+- The application must be submitted as a single PDF to [email protected].
 Please indicate Travel Award Application in the subject line.

 - Each application should include the following components: